-- 10-1-5 Game officials may not declare a forfeit of a state tournament game prior to consulting with the tournament manager. - 10-1-6 Officials assigned to play-in games involving the sports of volleyball, football, soccer, basketball, and softball will be selected from the host district.
+- 10-1-3 A coach may not officiate in varsity games in which students from his/her school may be contestants, except by mutual consent in writing by both coaches prior to the contest. - 10-1-4 The IHSAA will not consider protests of sports officials' contest decisions.
+The correction of any errors will be done in accordance with National Federation rules. - 10-1-5 Game officials may not declare a forfeit of a state tournament game prior to consulting with the tournament manager. - 10-1-6 Officials assigned to play-in games involving the sports of volleyball, football, soccer, basketball, baseball and softball will be selected from the host district.

 In the sports of volleyball and basketball if one of the schools is from the host district, the officials should be selected from the activity districts involved in the playin game.
-One official from each participating district would be selected.
+Officials from each participating district would be selected.